 Vegetable Tian: Classic Gratin Comfort

-- 2 tablespoons olive oil — plus more for preparing the pan
+- 2 tablespoons extra-virgin olive oil plus more for preparing pan

 - 1 1/2 teaspoons sea salt